-For many years, the 700 qanats of Yazd successfully brought water to the city and supplied the needs of the residence.
+For many years, the 700 qanats of Yazd successfully brought water to the city and supplied the needs of the residents.
 After passing through the city, the water would reach the farmlands, and this cycle would continue.
-The qanat design is a sign of intellect and wisdom of people over the capacity of their surrounding environment.
+The qanat design is a sign of the intellect and wisdom of people over the capacity of their surrounding environment.
 Another sign of this wisdom is using the most abundant element of nature in the area, soil, for different purposes such as shelter and safety.
 From this soil, the brick was made and from brick, the houses and strong fortifications rose.
-The solid fortification that dates back to the 13th century, and has been restored, expanded and strengthened numerous time to secure the city.
+The solid fortification dates back to the 13th century, and has been restored, expanded, and strengthened numerous times to secure the city.

 Yazd on the Path to Recognition

 The rich culture and tradition of Yazd have brought this city to the center of attention many times.
 In 1985 when Yazd's Organization of Cultural Heritage and Handicraft was initiated, this attention gained more official momentum.
 Moreover, several cultural figures took matters into their own hands to initiate, direct and supervise efforts in the process, and with the involvement of the Art and Architecture University of Yazd, as well as efforts on the parts of the Water Museum, and the Cultural Heritage Organization.
 Yazd became reinvigorated as the historically important city it once was.
 With the union of Tourism Organization and Cultural Heritage Organization, emphasis on the tourism aspects of Cultural Heritages was intensified.
 The idea of traditional residential spaces became rapidly popular, and many historic constructs of Yazd were turned into residential spaces that helped visitors get to know the culture and lifestyle of people more closely.